Level of Study

-This course provides an insight into the physics behind various energy technologies for the production of mechanical energy, heat and electricity.
-The course deals with practical energy conversion devices, their efficiency, their technology maturity along with their potential for improvement, and future technologies with their prospects; also a consideration of the sustainable use of materials in order to reduce the demand for energy in manufacturing.
+This course aims to provide an insight into the physics behind various energy technologies.
+It allows students to gain knowledge pertaining to practical energy conversion devices, their efficiency, their technology maturity along with their potential for improvement, and future technologies with their prospects; also a consideration of the sustainable use of materials in order to reduce the demand for energy in manufacturing.

-During the semester the students are expected to deepen their subject knowledge in: the extraction of fossil fuels (oil, natural gas and coal) along with their processing ready for subsequent use, the physics and chemistry of combustion including thermodynamic laws and energy concepts, pollutant formation, internal combustion engines (including steam turbines and heat engines) along with possibilities for heat recovery, the impact of pollutants on the environment, the conversion of light into electrical power and associated solar technologies, the design and aerodynamics of wind energy devices, nuclear and fusion reactor physics and aspects of proliferation and, the energy demands that the use of materials creates.
-A common theme is that, for the topics covered, the student will be given a comprehensive explanation of the physics pertaining to current devices and factors that affect their design, the state of current knowledge, and future predictions and implementation.
+During the semester students are expected to deepen their subject knowledge in: the extraction of fossil fuels (oil, natural gas and coal) along with their processing ready for subsequent use, the physics and chemistry of combustion including thermodynamic laws and energy concepts, the formation of pollutants, internal combustion engines (including steam turbines and heat engines) along with possibilities for heat recovery, the impact of pollutants on the environment, the conversion of light into electrical power and associated solar technologies, the design and aerodynamics of wind energy devices, nuclear and fusion reactor physics and aspects of proliferation and, the energy demands that the use of materials creates.
+A common theme is that the student will be given a comprehensive explanation of the physics pertaining to current devices and factors that affect their design, the state of current knowledge, and future predictions with possible implementations.

-Upon completion of the subject the student should be able to, defined in terms of knowledge, skills and general competence:
+On completion of the course the student should be able to, defined in terms of knowledge, skills and general competence:

-* understand and describe the physics of energy conversion processes,
+- understands and can describe the physics of various energy conversion processes

-* communicate with technologists and scientists about the physics and design of energy conversion equipment in a critical and informed manner.
+- can communicate with engineers, technologists and scientists about the physics and design of energy conversion equipment in a critical and informed manner

 Required Previous Knowledge